Sweet Memories (song)

 "Sweet Memories" is a song by Mickey Newbury, brought to success by Andy Williams.
-The song reached #4 on the adult contemporary chart and #75 on the Billboard chart in 1968.
+The song reached number 4 on the adult contemporary chart and number 75 on the Billboard chart in 1968.

-Other versions include those by Willie Nelson, Brenda Lee & Ricky Van Shelton, Ray Charles & Mary Ann, Anita Carter, The Everly Brothers, and Roy Orbison.
+Willie Nelson recorded the most popular cover version.

 Willie Nelson version

 Willie Nelson released a version of the song in January 1979 and was the second single from his album Sweet Memories.
-The song peaked at #4 on the Billboard Hot Country Singles chart.
-It also reached #1 on the RPM Country Tracks chart in Canada.
+The song peaked at number 4 on the Billboard Hot Country Singles chart.
+It also reached number 1 on the RPM Country Tracks chart in Canada.